In [1]:

 short_name KGM311 - HWZ1 (BE) lat 53.172517660606175 lon 6.579783481401717 x 234743.0 y 576863.0 z 0.0 parent_location_id NL34.HL.KGM311 geometry POINT (234743 576863) Name: NL34.HL.KGM311.HWZ1, dtype: object

 Let's see what time-series are available for this location, using the FEWS API get time series.
-Dirty trick is to set end_time
+Dirty trick is to set end_time equal to start_time as the FEWS-API will give faster response.
+We set only headers to omit the transfer of actual time series data.

 In [5]: